LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 --db-type postgresql
 ```

-## Alternative: Setting upIBM FHIR Servers against a shared DB2 with separate schemas for each customer
+## Alternative: Setting up a shared Db2 with separate schemas for each tenant

 For those using multiple schemas for each customer, for instance, customer 2 needs to be separately configured with the database and schema.